 - The donations appear on the dashboard and within a donor's history on the Administrative side of Giving.

 - The donations do not appear to the donor when they log in or on any generated donor statements.

 - Changes to the batch details (name and notes) and donations are not logged.

 When counting is finished, Commit the batch.
 Then, the donations become successful, fully qualified donations and are available to the donor.
 Email receipts will be sent to the donors, unless you disable this option in Payment Sources.
 Changes to Committed batches and donations are logged in the master system log.

-If a batch is not Committed, the donations in that batch will be stamped as pending, and none of the donations will appear on Donor Statements.
+If a batch is not committed, the donations in that batch will be stamped as Uncommitted, and none of the donations will appear on Donor Statements.

 To create a batch, go to the Batches tab and select New Batch.

 Use Batch Defaults if you're adding multiple donations, Batch Groups to keep all related batches together, and the Batch Sidebar to view all the batches and batch groups.

 Batch Defaults allow you to enter similar donations more quickly.